dlamblin/insight-data-engineering-code-challenge/README.md

 One-liners
 ----------
-The one-liners [`non-scalable_10min_oneliner*.pl`][oneliner1] were the first code I  produced to answer the challenge, they really only took 10-15 minutes to write.
-After looking at the FAQ about removing numbers, they were updated to match output from the _Java_ program.
+The one-liners [`non-scalable_10min_oneliner*.pl`][oneliner1] were the first code I  produced to answer the challenge, in oneliner form, not a lot of time was spent on them.
+They were updated after looking at the FAQ point on removing numbers, and now  match output from the _Java_ program.
-The [naive median approach][oneliner2] over all, turns out to be slow, because it's using an array, and sorting it
+The [naive median approach][oneliner2] over all turns out to be slow, because it's using an array, and sorting it
 $O(n \log n)$ every time something is added, to give the median an $O(1)$ look-up performance after the sort.
 This is a total of so $O(n \log n)$ for each line, growing with each line processed.